-Gina E. Wood is Vice President of Foundation and Institutional Giving at the Atlantic Council where she leads the fundraising and outreach strategy for foundations and institutions.
+Gina E. Wood is Vice President for Philanthropic Partnerships at the Atlantic Council where she leads the fundraising and outreach strategy for foundations and institutions.
 Her focus on strengthening and expanding relationships with philanthropy and government entities to include identifying new partnerships both in the United States and abroad has led to major multimillion-dollar contributions.
 Wood is a member of the partners group representing the organization’s senior management nine-member team (president and CEO, executive vice president, senior advisor, senior vice presidents, and vice presidents).
 She leads a team of four professional staff that enjoy working as strategic partners with the multiple centers and programs, in addition to the Council’s leadership.

 Before joining the Atlantic Council, Wood was senior director of Program Development at the Bipartisan Policy Center (BPC).
 In this role, she worked closely with the leadership to identify and strategically secure foundation funding to support new initiatives and five program areas – democracy and governance, economic policy, energy, health, and national security – each with a portfolio of three to four major projects.
 The foundation portfolio represented roughly seventy percent of the organization’s revenue and continually exceeded revenue goals – both renewals and new grant awards.